jaclu/tmux-menus/README.md

 set -g @menus_location_y 'C'
 ```

+### Pointer to config file

+In the main menu, you can request the config file to be reloaded.
+The defaults for this is:

+ 1. TMUX_CONF - if this is pressent in the environment, it will be used.
+ 2. @menus_config_file - if this is defined in the config file, it will be used.
+ 3. ~/.tmux.conf - Default if non of the above are set

+When a reload is requested, the default will be printed, and used if
+not manually changed.

 ### Live config (disabled for now)

 If you want to be able to dynamically edit menu settings from within menus,